jkriege2/JKQtPlotter/README.md

 # include JKQtPlotter source code
 include(../../jkqtplotter.pri)
 ```
-And the soruce code of the main application is:
+And the soruce code of the main application is (see `./test/jkqtplotter_simpletest/jkqtplotter_simpletest.cpp`):
 ```c++
 #include <QApplication>
 #include "jkqtplotter.h"